Eugeniusz-Gienek/kohya-with-automatic1111/README.md

 How to use?
 * Install as usual AUTOMATIC1111 plugin.
+* Better add "--skip-install" to the `webui-user.sh` file.

 ~~The file sd_requirements.txt is the requirements.txt file for pip which currently works for BOTH kohya_ss and automatic1111 stable diffusion webui project.~~